JontAmazon/yatzy_solver/README.md

 Implemented a solver for Scandinavian Yatzy (5 dice, 15 turns, max score is 374).

 # Solver 2:
-Usually plays well, but makes stupid decisions sometimes.
+Relies on heuristics, no heavy calculations (so not really a yatzy "solver".)
+It usually plays well, but makes stupid decisions sometimes.

 Algorithm:
 1. get expected scores for each combination